julianmak/NEMO-related/docs/compilation_notes/nemo40.rst

 work by itself.

 You could just compile as usual with ``makenemo`` (see :ref:`NEMO 3.6
 <sec:nemo36>` for syntax).
-The slightly untidy way to get what knowing what
+The slightly untidy way to circumvent errors that I
-errors will come up was to:
+know will come up was to do the following:

 1. Open ``refs_cfg.txt``, copy the ``GYRE_PISCES OCE TOP`` line and paste it at the bottom, but then change the configuration name (``GYRE_PISCES`` to ``GYRE_testing`` in my case), save and close it;